 Within the forestry context, explicit socio-economic, political and cultural barriers have excluded and marginalized women’s voices in decision-making processes.
 Although the policy environment for addressing gender inequality has improved over the past decade, women continue to be disadvantaged by insecure property rights and limited access to forest, trees and land resources.
 They also suffer from discrimination and bias in the provision of services, including credit and technology, and are often excluded from decision-making at household, community and national levels.

-In order to empower women in the forestry sector it is necessary to: 1) advocate for good governance systems which provide secure tenure for women; 2) collect gender disaggregated data to monitor gender roles in the sector; 3) implement gender in capacity building activities; 4) carry out knowledge building activities aimed at understanding gender-specific roles, needs and dynamics; 5) analyze the potential entry points for gender components in projects and programmes; and 60 circulate important data and facts related to gender in the forests and forestry sector.
+In order to empower women in the forestry sector it is necessary to: 1) advocate for good governance systems which provide secure tenure for women; 2) collect gender‑disaggregated data to monitor gender roles in the sector; 3) implement gender in capacity building activities; 4) carry out knowledge building activities aimed at understanding gender-specific roles, needs and dynamics; 5) analyse the potential entry points for gender components in projects and programmes; and 6) circulate important data and facts related to gender in the forests and forestry sector.

 Children and youth